DataKind-DC/red-cross-replication/Model-2A/README.md

 - In phase1-code-model2a, you will find the RMarkdown file (phase1-code-model2a.Rmd) which contains the code written by the originals.
 The code uploads the data required, extracts information from both census and National Fire Incident Reporting System (NFIRS) data, and then calculates the proportion of fire incidents per 1000 people.
     - The RMarkdown file, when compiled, will output a map of a state.
 The most red areas have the highest rate of incident, and the lighter shades of red have lower rates of incident.
 - In phase1-results-model2a, you will find data files created by phase1-code-model2A.Rmd which contain all the tract information for the proportion.
 Additionally, maps of Maryland for years 2009-2013 are saved in phase1-visualization-model2a.
 - In phase2-code, you will find the work currently in progress by the Phase 2 Team.
 At the moment, this is a copy of the phase1-code-model2a with comments throughout the file so that future may understand the code.
+- In phase2-results, you will find the results for the phase2-code.
+At the moment, this is the best version of replicated Phase 1 results.

 ### Data ###
 Data required to successfully run Model 2A: